callieburuchara/callieburuchara/README.md

 ### Hey there, I'm Callie 👋

-👩‍💻 Software Engineer that enjoys JavaScript, TypeScript, and Ruby
+👩‍💻 Software Engineer at New Relic that enjoys JavaScript, TypeScript, and Ruby (...but TypeScript most of all)

 🇺🇸 Based in Virginia, USA